donaldkaz/Eruven/content/The Encyclopedia of Eruven/Species & Cultures/Species & Cultures.md

 **Species & Cultures** examines the diverse peoples of [[The Mundane World of Eruven|Eruven]], encompassing both humanoid and non-humanoid species, their origins, physical characteristics, cultural expressions, and roles within the wider world.
 Many of these species exhibit significant internal diversity, with numerous sub-species and distinct cultural traditions, each of which will be explored throughout this section.

-To begin, we will examine the four original humanoid peoples, all of whom trace their existence in the [[The Mundane World of Eruven|Mundane World]] back to the core [[Elder Creator Gods|Creator Gods]] at the dawn of creation.
+To begin, we will examine the four original humanoid peoples, all of whom trace their existence in the [[The Mundane World of Eruven|Mundane World]] back to the core [[The Elder Creator Gods|Creator Gods]] at the dawn of creation.
 These four species are also the most prominent native peoples of Eruven.

 - [[Dwarves]]
 - [[Elves]]